Planning a holiday is an exciting time, and it can be even more exciting if you’re able to save money and have a cruise vacation for less!

 If you are lucky enough to have booked during an offer with free onboard credit, you can use this to purchase anything from drinks, spa treatments, or even shore excursions!

 12. Avoid beverage packages and bring your own water bottle

 If you want to save money and cruise for less, do not book an expensive beverage package.
 The cost of the package will probably be more than you drink.

 Bring your own water bottle onto the ship, or refill it in one of their buffet restaurants during the day.
 You can fill up your water bottle in the buffet restaurant before you head out on a shore excursion.

-If you’re not a big drinker, but still enjoy drinking unlimited specialty coffees, sodas and cocktails with fresh juice and feel a beverage package will be worth it, consider choosing the least expensive drinks package.
+If you’re not a big drinker but still enjoy drinking unlimited specialty coffees, sodas and cocktails with fresh juice and feel a beverage package will be worth it, consider choosing the least expensive drinks package.

-Tip Number 14: Pack smartly
+14. Pack smartly

-And remember, if you really feel that service fell short of your expectations on board, then you can talk to guest services about this and ask them to remove the service charge for that day.
+And remember, if you feel that service fell short of your expectations on board, then you can talk to guest services about this and ask them to remove the service charge for that day.